 The Company establishes a Remuneration Committee with written terms of reference in compliance with the CG Code as set out in Appendix C1 to the Listing Rules.
-The Remuneration Committee consists of three members, namely Mr. YE Daqing (appointed on June 8, 2023), Mr. NI Zhengdong and Mr. ZHANG Min, with Mr. YE Daqing being the chairman of the committee.
+The Remuneration Committee consists of one executive Director and two independent non-executive Directors members, namely Mr. YE Daqing, Mr. NI Zhengdong and Mr. ZHANG Min, with Mr. YE Daqing being the chairman of the committee.